Internships are fundamental to career success, but traditional programs face a lack of accessibility and diversity. Symba is here to change that.

-Our mission at Symba is to make internships more accessible to students around the world by matching interns with organizations and by helping employers manage both remote and in-person internships.
+Our mission at Symba is to make internships more accessible to students around the world by helping employers manage both remote and in-person internships and scale their programs.

 Symba’s comprehensive internship management platform helps organizations handle the logistics of an internship program from onboarding and project assignment to communication and feedback.
 Our proprietary software saves organizations the time, costs, and hassles that come along with traditional internship programs.
 Symba helps organizations identify the best talent from around the world and build diverse, energetic, and dedicated workforce pipelines.